Skip to content Skip to footer navigation

 Zero Downtime Deployments

-Zero downtime services like Envoyer and Deployer use a multiple-release directory structure and symlinks to handle deployments.
-For example:
+Zero downtime deployment services like Laravel Forge, Envoyer and Deployer typically use a multiple-release directory structure and symlinks to handle deployments.

 .env